Contact Kathryn Leo-Nyquist, Education Program Director

 Phone: (802) 865-2700 x2554

 Want to change the world?
 There's no better place to start than in the classroom.
 If you're passionate about teaching the lessons we can learn from history or communicating the power of language, the Secondary Teacher Education program allows you to interact with teenagers starting in your first semester.
-The face of education is changing, and the world needs a new generation of innovative educators for 21st century learning.
+The face of education is changing, and the world needs a new generation of educational leaders for the 21st century.
 This program has been structured to equip teachers to rise to the educational challenges of tomorrow.

 Thanks to our Upside-Down Curriculum, you'll take classes in Adolescent Psychology, Learning Theory and other education topics during your first semester.
 You'll dive deeply into curriculum design and learn strategies for integrating the latest digital technologies into the classroom, progressing from one day a week to full-time involvement in local schools throughout your four years.
 By the time you graduate, you will have the full classroom experience, from observing to developing and teaching lesson plans that you designed.
 Explore the classes you'll take at Champlain.